Work From Om® started with the simple conviction that a yoga practice at the office can change the way we work for the better.

 Before launching Work From Om®, Sarah spent nearly a decade in marketing communications, leading brand engagement initiatives for growing companies within tech and on Wall Street before starting her own consulting practice.
 Like many of us, Sarah found yoga out of necessity, seeking just a slice of weekly relief from the stress of living and working in the fast-paced, high-pressure world that is New York City.
 Coming out of her first class, Sarah was taken aback by her own reluctance to check her cell phone, eager to preserve an unfamiliar but welcome feeling of presence, contentment and freedom from the demands of the outside world.

-Sarah continued to explore yoga and its philosophies with a passionate curiosity and soon became hooked, and not just for that famous “yoga high”.
 Through the practices of mindful movement and meditation, she soon noticed profound improvements in virtually every aspect of her life, from sleep and physical fitness to productivity and personal relationships.
 Inspired and rejuvenated, Sarah completed her yoga teacher training and launched Work From Om® in 2014 with a mission to deliver the same benefits to busy professionals one company at a time.

 Eric Prado, Director of Chicago Operations